By Jim Gain

 Previous posts from the Learn 100 Common Valley Birds series,

-One thought on “Swainson’s Hawk”
+One response to “Swainson’s Hawk”